B Cremades & Asociados

 The founder’s son, Bernardo Cremades Jr, joined the firm in 2013 from Curtis Mallet-Prevost Colt & Mosle in New York.
 While at Curtis, he advised on several high-profile arbitrations, including helping to defend Venezuela in ICSID claims initiated by US oil company ConocoPhillips, Mexican cement group Cemex and US telecoms investor Brandes.

-The firm doesn’t give much away about its counsel work but it reports two successes for Gas Natural in pricing arbitrations against another Spanish energy company.
+The firm reports two successes for Gas Natural in pricing arbitrations against another Spanish energy company.
 Several billion dollars were at stake in each case.

 Another public win was for Spanish road builder Elsamex in an ICSID claim against Honduras concerning withheld payments for the reconstruction of a road destroyed by a hurricane.
-A sole arbitrator awarded the company US$8 million in 2012, though Honduras is now seeking to have that ruling annulled (Cremades’s firm is not involved in the annulment proceedings).
+A sole arbitrator awarded the company US$8 million in 2012.
+Honduras later settled with the investor after abandoning its effort to have the award annulled.

-The firm has also worked wonders for another client, helping them to set aside an award in a dispute between a major German textile brand and its Spanish licensee.
-B Cremades & Asociados hadn’t been involved in the original arbitration but went on to represent the client in a second arbitral proceeding where damages were reduced by 60 per cent and a counterclaim for more than €243 million was upheld.
-They are now helping the client sue the arbitrators from the first proceeding for damages, and have obtained a favourable court ruling at first instance that is now being appealed.
+The firm has worked wonders for another client, helping to set aside an award in a dispute between a major German textile brand and its Spanish licensee.
+The firm hadn’t been involved in the original arbitration but went on to represent the client in a second arbitral proceeding where damages were reduced by 60 per cent and a counterclaim for more than €243 million was upheld.
+They are now helping the client sue the arbitrators from the first proceeding for damages, and have obtained favourable court rulings at two instances; a Supreme Court appeal is pending.

 Who We Are